kena-e8ac99/Hash/README.md

   2. **char\***, **input range**, **pair**, **tuple**, **optional**, or **variant** type whose value_type or element_type satisfies the above item or this item.
      - Ex. std::array<std::tuple<double, std::string_view, const char32_t*>, 1>

-- The hash value is the same as libstdc++ for the type that satisfies the first item above other than input range, or the input range whose value_type is 1 byte.
 - Supported types use values instead of adresses to calculate hashes.

 # Usage